 The combined oral contraceptive pill (BCP) is often used in the treatment of endometriosis.
 There are many different brands of the Pill on the market.
 This treatment approach is usually the first to be suggested for the treatment of endometriosis.
 It is one way to ‘buy time’ and to help relieve the pain symptoms.

-The combined contraceptive pill is basically made up of different combinations of synthetic oestrogen and progesterone, which has the effect of mimicking pregnancy, causing the lining of the womb, along with endometrial deposits to shrink.
+The combined contraceptive pill, or mini-pill is basically made up of different combinations of synthetic oestrogen and progesterone, which has the effect of mimicking pregnancy, causing the lining of the womb, along with endometrial deposits to shrink.

 When used to treat endometriosis, it is usually taken continuously.
-It is recommended to take low oestrogen or progesterone only pill, because oestrogen dominance will encourage further development of the endometrial growths.
+It is recommended to take low estrogen or progesterone only pill, because estrogen dominance will encourage further development of the endometrial growths.

 Who is it usually prescribed for?

 It is often prescribed to teenagers and young women with a